Ty Cobb

 Tyrus Raymond Cobb (December 18, 1886 – July 17, 1961), nicknamed "the Georgia Peach", was an American professional baseball center fielder.
 A native of rural Narrows, Georgia, Cobb played 24 seasons in Major League Baseball (MLB).
 He spent 22 years with the Detroit Tigers and served as the team's player-manager for the last six, and he finished his career with the Philadelphia Athletics.
 In 1936, Cobb received the most votes of any player on the inaugural ballot for the National Baseball Hall of Fame, receiving 222 out of a possible 226 votes (98.2%); no other player received a higher percentage of votes until Tom Seaver in 1992.
-In 1999, the Sporting News ranked Cobb third on its list of "Baseball's 100 Greatest Players."
+In 1999, The Sporting News ranked Cobb third on its list of "Baseball's 100 Greatest Players."

 Cobb is credited with setting 90 MLB records throughout his career.
-Cobb has won more batting titles than any other player, with 11 (or 12, depending on who is awarded the 1910 title).
+Cobb has won more batting titles than any other player, with 12.
 During his 24-year career, he hit .300 in a record 23 consecutive seasons, with the exception being his rookie season.
 He also hit .400 in three different seasons, a record he shares with three other players.
 Cobb has more five-hit games (14) than any other player in major league history.
-He also holds the career record for stealing home (54 times) and for stealing second base, third base, and home in succession (4 times), and is still the youngest player to compile 4,000 hits and score 2,000 runs.
+He also holds the career record for stealing home (54 times) and for stealing second base, third base, and home in succession (4 times).
 His combined total of 4,065 runs scored and runs batted in (after adjusting for home runs) is still the highest ever produced by any major league player.
 Cobb also ranks first in games played by an outfielder in major league history (2,934).
 He retained many other records for almost a half century or more, including most career games played (3,035) and at bats (11,429 or 11,434 depending on source) until 1974 as well as the modern record for most career stolen bases (892) until 1977.
 He also had the most career hits until 1985 (4,189 or 4,191, depending on source) and most career runs until 2001.
-His .366 or .367 (depending on source) career batting average ranked as the highest-ever recorded up until 2024, when MLB decided to include Negro Leagues players in official statistics.
+His .366 or .367 (depending on source) career batting average ranked as the highest-ever recorded up until 2024, when MLB added Negro Leagues players to official historical statistics.

-Cobb's reputation, which includes a large college scholarship fund for Georgia residents financed by his early investments in Coca-Cola and General Motors, has been somewhat tarnished by allegations of racism and violence.
-These primarily stem from a couple of mostly discredited biographies that were released following his death.
-Cobb's reputation as a violent man was exaggerated by his first biographer, sportswriter Al Stump, whose stories about Cobb have been proven as sensationalized and largely fictional.
+Cobb's legacy, which includes a large college scholarship fund for Georgia residents that he endowed with early investments in Coca-Cola and General Motors, has been somewhat tarnished by allegations of racism and violence.
+These primarily stem from a couple of mostly discredited biographies released following his death.
+Cobb's reputation as a violent man was exaggerated by his first biographer, sportswriter Al Stump, whose stories about Cobb have been proven to be sensationalized and largely fictional.
 While he was known for often violent conflicts, he spoke favorably about black players joining the Major Leagues and was a well-known philanthropist.